elisedl1/MRI-Thermometry-Prediction/README.md

 **Utils Code:**
 <br /> -"utils.ipynb"
 <br /> -removes t2w MRIs (as well as any other specified ones) using variable called bad_list
-<br /> -combines segmentation and anatomical MRIs probesEye
+<br /> -combines segmentation and anatomical MRIs probesEye pngs for use in training

 **Segmentation + Resampling Pipeline Visualization:**